 The fascia on your vinyl storage shed is the part right around the edge of the roof on the sides and the end.
 The white trim shown in the photo on the left is the fascia.

-There are several ways to finish out the fascia on a vinyl storage shed.
-Some are…you got it, maintenance free and the others are not.
+There are several ways to finish out the fascia on the vinyl storage shed.
+Some are…you got it, maintenance-free and the others are not.
 Look at the difference here… (hint, the one on the left is the REAL maintenance free fascia)

 Awe… you might be saying.
-I like the wood grain look on the right!
+I like the wood grain look!

 Don’t feel bad!
 So do we!

 It just adds a special touch to a building.
 And honestly, the wood-grain trim material used on Sheds Unlimited vinyl storage sheds is a VERY high-quality product with a 5/50 year limited warranty.
 It should last until your grandchildren are finished using it!

 Nevertheless, if you choose this “semi-maintenance” free shed, you will have to be sure the fascia (now you know what it is!), stays covered with a good coat of paint.
 Not doing so could invalidate your warranty.